OsamaaSayed/Ericsson-Task/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is created for evaluation purposes.
-Please check with the repository owner for specific licensing terms.

-## 🙏 Acknowledgments

-- **Ericsson** - For the technical challenge opportunity
-- **React Team** - For the excellent React framework
-- **D3.js Community** - For powerful data visualization tools
-- **Vite Team** - For the fast and efficient build tool
-- **TypeScript Team** - For enhanced developer experience

----

-**Built with ❤️ for Ericsson Technical Assessment**